stefanbo92/A3C-Continuous/README.md

 ## Components
 * ACNet: This class contains the actor-critic neural network that estimates an action given a certain state and a value for each state.
 For continuous action states the action is given as an expected value mu and variance sigma.
-* Worker: In the A3C algorithm there are multiple workers which have their own environment and ACNet and train on these asynchronous.
-Every few steps they update the global ACNet.
+* Worker: The A3C algorithm employs multiple workers which have their own environment and ACNet and train on these asynchronous.
+Every few steps they update their weights to the global ACNet.
 * Main: The main function creates the global ACNet and multiple workers.
-These start training until the maximum number of training episodes is reached.
+They start training until a defined number of training episodes is reached.
 Reward will be plotted over all steps.

 ## Results